Hyouka (TV series): Synopsis

 Soon after, the long-anticipated cultural festival, the "Kanya Festival", begins.
 The Classic Lit.
 Club prepares to sell the anthology "Hyouka".
 However, due to a misprint, they end up with 200 copies, instead of 30.
 Thus, the club members scramble to advertise their club by participating in school events.
 However, the club members soon realize strange robberies occurring throughout the school.
 A culprit by the name of "Juumonji" appears, robbing festival supplies from different clubs, in which after always leaving behind a note.
-Houtarou and the club begin to investigate, and realize that the robberies are taking place in alphabetical order, a mock crime of The A.B.C.
+Houtarou and the club begin to investigate, and realize the robberies are taking place in alphabetical order, a mock crime of The A.B.C.
 Murders.
-Houtarou finds the culprit to be Jiro Tanabe, a member of the school's Executive Committee.
+Houtarou finds the culprit to be Jiro Tanabe, a member of the school's executive committee.
 Jiro tried to send a code to the school's Executive Committee President, Muneyoshi Kugayama, who has quit art and the project they were working on despite being talented, which angered him.
-Houtarou strikes a deal with Jiro to make the final event of "Juumonji" to advertise "Hyouka" in return of Houtarou keeping this fact a secret.
-Unfortunately, Kugayama is unable to decrypt this code and the incident is passed off as a funny prank.
+Jiro Tanabe was also frustrated because the writing had already been done by writer, all that was need was the visual style.
+Tanabe had feelings for the writer who had transferred schools after Muneyoshi Kugayama decided to quit art.
+Houtarou strikes a deal with Jiro before the festival is over to make the final event of "Juumonji" to advertise "Hyouka" in return of Houtarou keeping this fact a secret.
+Unfortunately, Kugayama is unable to decrypt this code because he never read what the writer wrote and the incident is passed off as a funny prank.

 Months pass and many events happen to the Oreki and his friends.
 In the New Year Festival, Houtarou and Eru end up getting trapped in a wooden hut but successfully escape after sending a message to Satoshi.
 On Valentine's Day, a chocolate Mayaka made for Satoshi is stolen.
-Houtarou realizes something about Satoshi and questions him about the incident, in which Satoshi reveals that he stole the chocolate due to his fear of developing strong feelings to Mayaka.
+Houtarou realizes something about Satoshi and questions him about the incident, in which Satoshi reveals he stole the chocolate due to his fear of developing strong feelings to Mayaka.
 Satoshi ends up calling Mayaka.
 As spring arrives, Eru asks Houtarou to join the Hinamatsuri, which is disturbed by a construction happening early on a bridge used in the festival.
 With the permission of the neighboring shrine, the route is changed and the Hinamatsuri ends successfully.
-Eru and Houtarou guesses that a young man changed the date of the construction to get better pictures of the festival.
-On the way home, Eru tells Houtarou that she wishes to stay in the quiet town.
-Houtarou tells her that he would like to help with her dream, but quickly stops and says the weather is cold.
-Eru replies that spring has already arrived, and a breeze blows through the cherry blossoms.
+Eru and Houtarou guesses a young man changed the date of the construction to get better pictures of the festival.
+On the way home, Eru tells Houtarou she wishes to stay in the quiet town.
+Houtarou tells her he would like to help with her dream, but quickly stops and says the weather is cold.
+Eru replies spring has already arrived, and a breeze blows through the cherry blossoms.